"Tush push" ban fails at NFL spring league meetings after Philadelphia Eagles' Super Bowl win

 The Green Bay Packers' proposal to ban the "tush push" failed by two votes to reach the 75% required majority needed to pass, according to The Associated Press.
 The vote was 22-10, with nine teams joining the Eagles in voting against the proposal.

-The Baltimore Ravens, New England Patriots, Detroit Lions and New York Jets voted against the proposal, The Athletic reported.
+The Baltimore Ravens, New England Patriots, Detroit Lions, Cleveland Browns, Jacksonville Jaguars, Miami Dolphins, New Orleans Saints, Tennessee Titans and New York Jets voted against the proposal, ESPN reported.
 Twenty-four of the NFL's 32 owners' votes were needed for the ban to pass.

 The Eagles posted on X, formerly Twitter, a graphic of the "tush push" with the words "push on."
 On YouTube, the Eagles posted 26 minutes of "tush push" highlights.
 On Instagram, the Birds posted a Jalen Hurts meme after the vote.
 Lane Johnson posted on Instagram a picture of the play with "pushing forward."